J-K LG inventing surveys to justify his 'unwillingness' to conduct assembly polls: Omar | Politics

 J-K LG inventing surveys to justify his 'unwillingness' to conduct assembly polls: Omar

 National Conference leader Omar Abdullah on Tuesday accused Jammu and Kashmir Lieutenant Governor Manoj Sinha of inventing surveys to justify his unwillingness to conduct assembly elections in the union territory and remain its uncrowned ruler.
-Peoples Conference chief Sajad Lone also criticised the lieutenant governors remarks.
+Therefore, the holding of assembly elections is a must in Jammu and Kashmir, he said at a function in which more than 35 people joined the Apni Party.

 - Country: